-• System Power LED Lead (3-1 pin PLED)
+System Power LED Lead (3-1 pin PLED)

 This 3-1 pin connector connects to the system power LED.
-The LED lights up when you turn on the system power.
+The LED lights up when you turn on the system power, and blinks when the system is in sleep mode.

-• System Warning Speaker Lead (4-pin SPEAKER)
+System Warning Speaker Lead (4-pin SPEAKER)